CodeIntelligenceTesting/jazzer/CONTRIBUTING.md

 ### Formatting

 Run `./format.sh` to format all source files in the way enforced by the "Check formatting" CI job.
-See [check-formatting.yml](.github/workflows/check-formatting.yml) for how to obtain the particular versions of the required formatting tools.

 ## Releasing (CI employees only)